 A form on the Fund's website is all that is required to nominate someone.
-Please cite specific examples of the nominee’s commitment to and stewardship of the Northeasts alpine zone and its wild character, along with other relevant personal or professional experience.
+Nominations are due by August 1.
+Please cite specific examples of the nominee’s commitment to and stewardship of the Northeast's alpine zone and its wild character, along with other relevant personal or professional experience.

-The winner will be invited to receive the Emerging Alpine Steward Award at the Fund’s annual dinner or the biannual Alpine Stewardship Gathering.
+The recipient will be invited to receive the Emerging Alpine Steward Award at the Fund’s annual dinner or the biannual Alpine Stewardship Gathering.